clefebvre/libadvaita/doc/styles-and-appearance.md

 provide a fallback.
 For example, applications with a system/light/dark switcher may want to hide or disable the system value.

-All standard GTK and Libadwaita widgets automatically support both styles.
+All standard GTK and Libadvaita widgets automatically support both styles.
 Applications that use custom drawing or styles may need to ensure the UI remains legible in both appearances: